cizixs/cizixs.github.io/about.md

 ---
 layout: page
-title: "New Page"
+title: "About Me"
-description: ""
+description: "This page tells almost everythign about me.
+Feel free to contact me at any time"
 ---

 {% include JB/setup %}

 This is about page, but I have nothing to say.